Horticultural Producers' Cooperative Marketing and Processing Society: Activities

 The activities of HOPCOMS are threefold; procurement, storage and distribution.
 It has opened four procurement centres at Sarjapura, Channapatna, Hosakote and Kanakapura where facilities have been arranged for acceptance, weighment and grading of produces.
 The payment to the farmers are distributed immediately on acceptance of goods.
 The goods are then transferred to central godown, processing units or retail outlets as per requirement.
 The society runs 276 retail outlets of which 238 retail outlets in the urban and rural areas of Bengaluru and 19 outlets in Kolar district.

 HOPCOMS has fruit processing units which processes Grape, Mango and Orange juices for the retail market.
 It also has a distribution system for supplying fruits and vegetables to government hospitals such as Victoria Hospital, Leprosorium Hospital, Bowring & Lady Curzon Hospitals, NIMHANS and Kidwai Memorial Institute of Oncology, factories such as Indian Telephone Industries and Hindustan Machine Tools, hostels and clubs and also undertakes supply of produces for social and marriage functions.
 The total quantity of goods handled by HOPCOMS in a day is around 100 tonnes.
 It also supplies equipment, manure and consumables to the farmers at reduced rates and has plans to open a walk-in supermarket and 100 modern outlets with funding from the Karnataka Horticultural Federation.
 The society organizes periodic fruit and vegetable festivals in various places in Karnataka where special stalls are set up for direct selling of produces.
-HOPCOMs is also associated with other organizations dealing in fruits and vegetables such as National Agricultural Cooperative Marketing Federation of India (NAFED), Himachal Pradesh Horticultural Produce Marketing and Processing Corporation (HPMC), GROWREP, VEFCO and National Diary Development Board (NDDB).
+HOPCOMs is also associated with other organizations dealing in fruits and vegetables such as National Agricultural Cooperative Marketing Federation of India (NAFED), Himachal Pradesh Horticultural Produce Marketing and Processing Corporation (HPMC), GROWREP, VEFCO and National Dairy Development Board (NDDB).

 The society avails financial assistance from government and financial institutions for its developmental activities.
 It has collected grants from Zilla Parishads and the National Horticultural Board and a loan of ₹44.80 million from the National Cooperative Development Corporation of which ₹21.50 million has been paid back.
 However, it has been reported that the market presence of HOPCOMS has diminished over the years.
 The advent of retail outlet chains and reluctance of farmers to supply goods to the society has reportedly reduced the business volume from 34,000 tonnes of fruits and vegetables in 1997–98 to 20,726 tonnes during 2013–14.